-As you note, forest therapy originated in Japan, where researchers have been studying its physiological impacts for many years.
+As you note, forest therapy originated in Japan, where researchers have been studying its physiological effects for many years.
 It appears that forest therapy does have measurable health benefits; for example, it can lower levels of salivary cortisol, the hormone that rises when we’re under stress.
 One Japanese study showed that gazing at forest scenery for as little as 20 minutes reduced salivary cortisol levels by 13.4 percent.
-Forest therapy can also lower blood pressure and heart rate and trigger a dramatic increase in the activity of natural killer (NK) cells produced by the immune system to ward off infection and fight cancer.
-Japanese researchers have reported that spending three days in the forest increases NK activity by 50 percent, a beneficial effect that can last up to one month.
-One mechanism of this benefit may be through inhalation of phytoncides, compounds released by trees.
+Forest therapy can also lower blood pressure and heart rate and trigger a dramatic increase in the activity of natural killer (NK) cells (produced by the immune system to ward off infection and fight cancer).
+Spending three days in the forest has been shown to increase NK activity by 50 percent, a beneficial effect that can last up to one month.

-I’ve written on this site and in my book, Spontaneous Happiness, about the importance of connecting with nature.
-We are creatures of nature and cannot enjoy optimum physical or emotional well being if we have too little contact with it.
+On this site and in my book, Spontaneous Happiness, I’ve written about the importance of connecting with nature.
+We are creatures of nature and cannot enjoy optimum physical or emotional well-being if we have too little contact with it.
 Biologist E.O.
-Wilson coined the term biophilia, which means “love of life or living systems,” to describe this innate human need.
+Wilson coined the term biophilia, meaning “love of life or living systems,” to describe this innate human need.
 I believe it to be as real as our needs for love, food, sex, and community.

 Andrew Weil, M.D.